trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 This is the first time that the orientation towards certain classification standards and a new taxonomic systematics becomes visible here in the inventory book itself as a component of the recording-keeping process.
 This process continuously put the specimens into new orders and contexts of meaning, and made it possible to count and circulate them.[^6] **The inventory book was a tool for collection managers that reflected the struggle to find consistent and effective forms of record-keeping, which, however, it also influenced.**[^7] Attempts to adapt the inventory books accordingly clearly failed, as the graphic and systematic restructuring of the cataloguing process in inventory book VII was only carried out over a few pages and was not completed.

 Inventory book VII is testament to this development and was also shaped by further changes to the format and the systematics of cataloguing.
-Numbering was no longer guided by a chronological listing of object arrivals, but ordered specimens by their taxonomic “class” (fish, amphibians, reptiles etc.).
+Numbering was no longer guided by a chronological listing of object arrivals, but ordered specimens by their taxonomic ‘class’ (fish, amphibians, reptiles etc.).
 All of this ultimately resulted in a list structure that can be identified as a transcription of the entries in inventory book V.[^8] The organisation of the collection seemed to have returned to the first form of record-keeping, the list.

 <figure>